Watermaker Explained: How Seawater Desalination Works Onboard

-How a watermaker works
+How does a watermaker work?

 Let’s make that very short: Previously filtered seawater is pumped through the membrane under high pressure.
 What comes out is the desalinated product water and an even saltier wastewater – the concentrate.
 In order to represent this function, the basic system structure is always the same between manufacturers.
 The main components required are a high-pressure pump, a membrane housing with a reverse osmosis membrane and a pressure regulator where the pressure is adjusted.

-Watermaker Schematic
+Watermaker function - Schematic design

 The principle is called reverse osmosis and as the name indicates, reverses the natural process of osmosis and removes fresh water from salt water.
 First of all, it is important to know and understand the effect of osmosis.
 Osmosis refers to the urge of a liquid to flow from one side of a semi-permeable membrane to the other side to compensate for differences in solute concentrations.
 To put it simply: If two amounts of water with different salt contents are separated by a membrane that is permeable to water but not to salt, water will flow from the less salty side to the other, saltier side.